Expand and Pass a List and Dictionary As Arguments in Python

 func(*('one', 'two', 'three'))

-In the following sample code, lists are used, but the same applies to tuples.
+The following sample code uses lists, but the same applies to tuples.

-If the number of elements does not match the number of arguments, TypeError
+If the number of elements does not match the number of arguments, a TypeError

 # func(*['one', 'two'])